 Querying data in Snowflake¶

-Okera's Snowflake connector (beta) pushes down full queries (including joins and aggregations) to Snowflake, while enforcing the complete access policy, as well as audit log entries.
+Okera's Gateway connector pushes down full queries (including joins and aggregations) to Snowflake, while enforcing the complete access policy, as well as audit log entries.

 Note this connector is designed for data read/